response-interop/interface/README.md

               be amenable to direct output, others may require specific encoding, and yet others may require more involved resource or stream handling.

-            - **Use a stream resource, not `echo`, to send the body.**
-              Although echoing a body string is the single most common use case, writing to the `php://output` stream does exactly the same thing.
+            - **Send the body by writing to a stream resource, not by calling `echo` or `print`.** Although echoing a body string is the single most common use case, writing to the `php://output` stream does exactly the same thing.
 This also allows specifying the output stream at call-time, such as when testing.

 ### _ResponseCookieHelperService_